robin4a4/bun-rsc/README.md

 ## SSR limitations

 The framework support ssr but the hydration is done by refetching the rsc form the client, which is far from optimal.
-Ideally we should send the jsx to the client and hydrate it there.
-This is not yet supported.
+We should use https://github.com/devongovett/rsc-html-stream